We currently try to deal with all enquiries as quickly as possible and always aim to respond within 10 - 20 working days.

-The amount declared depends on the progress of the underlying fund in which premiums are invested.
+The amount of bonus depends on the progress of the underlying fund in which premiums are invested.
 This depends mainly on the returns earned from the assets in which the fund is invested.
 Profits from all the business written in the fund are available to be distributed as bonuses.

-In setting bonus rates, returns are smoothed so that part of the short-term fluctuations in investment values are not reflected in payments.
+In setting bonus rates, returns can be smoothed so that large short-term fluctuations in investment values are not reflected in payments.
 The aim is that policy benefits will be broadly similar year on year.
 Smoothing reduces the risk of you receiving a low payout if investment markets are low when your benefit is due to be paid.
 In exchange you won't receive the full benefit if investment markets are high.

 The amount of total annual bonuses accumulated so far is shown on your Bonus Update.
 Bonus Updates are usually issued in May each year for most policies.

+Annual bonuses increase the guaranteed benefits under with-profits policies.
 Annual bonus rates do not change often.
-When there is a need to change rates we introduce changes gradually, so that the change from year to year is small.
+When there is a need to change rates we introduce changes gradually, so that any change from year to year is small.

 Past performance is not necessarily a guide to the future.

 If you are unable or do not wish to continue paying premiums to your policy, it is normally possible for a cash value to be paid on a life assurance policy.
+If you cash in your life policy you will no longer retain this life cover and therefore should consider if you have, or need any other suitable life cover in place.
 Under a pension contract, it is not normally possible, under current tax rules, for a cash value to be paid if you are aged under 55, although you can transfer the value of your policy to another pension provider.
 If you are aged 55 or above then it is possible to access your pension fund benefits.